petersbob/petersbob.github.io/index.md

 I am a software engineer working for a fintech startup in Minneapolis.
 I went to school at [St. Olaf College](https://wp.stolaf.edu/) and I am originally from North Dakota.

-I used to be really into art and cartoons/comics.
-By the end of high school I moved toward technology.
+When I was little, I was really into art and cartoons/comics.
+By the end of high school, my interests had changed to technology.
 Now I spend a lot of time doing computer graphics, a best of both worlds.
 I am currently working with WebGL and GLSL.
 Also spend time programming in Javascript and Go.

-While not doing the above, I enjoy listening to podcasts, watching animated movies, and being active (biking, running, etc).
+While not doing the above, I enjoy listening to podcasts, watching movies, and being active (biking, running, etc).

 ### You can find my resume here: